-Fig. 3 Changes in mean cover abundance (cover classes) for select significant indicator species (Carex lyngbyei, Festuca arundinacea, Menyanthes trifoliata), the most-abundant woody species (Salix lucida), and native/non-native species of local management interest (Sidalcea hendersonii, Lythrum salicaria, Phalaris arundinacea, Iris pseudacorus).
-Non-native species denoted by (*).
-Significant indicator species within each assemblage have decreased in abundance over time, while several non-native species (denoted by (*)) have increased in cover abundance since 1979.
+Fig. 4 Changes in mean cover abundance (cover classes) for select significant indicator species (Carex lyngbyei, Schedonorus arundinaceus, Menyanthes trifoliata), the most-abundant woody species (Salix lucida), and native/non-native species of local management interest (Sidalcea hendersonii, Lythrum salicaria, Phalaris arundinacea, Iris pseudacorus).
+Non-native species denoted by asterisk (*).
+Significant indicator species within each assemblage have decreased in abundance over time, while several non-native species have increased in cover abundance since 1979.
 Cover classes are: [1] = < 25%, [2] = 25-50%, [3] = 51-75%, [4] = >75% above-ground vegetated cover.

 Discussion

-Despite conservation status and general resilience of the Fraser River tidal marsh ecosystem we found substantive changes in species composition over a 40-year time-frame, potentially indicating broader-scale processes affected by regional pressures.
+Despite its status as a Wildlife Management Area and general resilience of the Fraser River tidal marsh ecosystem we found substantive changes in species composition over a 40-year time-frame, potentially indicating broader-scale processes affected by regional pressures.
 The three species most significantly characterizing the three plant assemblages, Sedge, Fescue and Bogbean, have remained the same over the past 40 years, supporting our expectation that these characteristic species should not change in the absence of significant disturbance.
-We observed a decline of native species richness accompanied by an increased richness and abundance of non-native species.
+We observed a decline of native species richness accompanied by an increased richness and abundance of non-native species, including invasive non-native species.
 Of greater concern is our observation of the homogenization of cover abundance within assemblages, and overall loss of indicator species for the Sedge and Fescue assemblages.
-Increasing abundance of non-native species within each assemblage is likely driving the greater similarity within assemblages (homogenization) and greater dissimilarity between assemblages, as shown by cluster analysis (Figure 2).
-While addition of non-native species can contribute to greater biodiversity (Sagoff, 2005), the homogenization of plant communities leads to lower diversity overall (Houlahan & Findlay, 2004), which in turn may lead to lower functional redundancy and potential for reduced ecosystem stability (de Bello et al., 2021).
+Increasing abundance of non-native species within each assemblage is likely driving the greater similarity within assemblages (homogenization) and greater dissimilarity between assemblages, as shown by cluster analysis (Fig. 3).
+While addition of non-native species can contribute to greater biodiversity (Sagoff, 2005), the homogenization of plant communities (especially by dominance of non-native invasive species) leads to lower diversity overall (Houlahan & Findlay, 2004), which in turn may lead to lower functional redundancy and potential for reduced ecosystem stability (de Bello et al., 2021).

 The changing identity of species or functional traits in an assemblage may offer clues to shifting abiotic conditions within or between assemblages (Waller et al., 2020).
 One functional group to note were the woody species, as their traits convey different structural habitat qualities than herbaceous species.
 Willow (Salix lucida Muhl.) was most prevalent in the Fescue assemblage in 1979, but was most abundant in the Sedge assemblage in 2019.
-This could suggest long-term shifts in edaphic factors and/or the competitive encroachment of non-native reed canary grass (Phalaris arundinacea), making the Fescue assemblage less hospitable to willow recruitment.
-Alternatively, this could indicate that environmental conditions are becoming more similar between the two assemblages, as evidenced by the clustering of the Fescue and Sedge groups on the same branch in the 2019 dendrogram (Fig. 2).
+This could suggest long-term shifts in edaphic factors and/or the competitive encroachment of non-native invasive reed canary grass (Phalaris arundinacea), making the Fescue assemblage less hospitable to willow recruitment.
+Alternatively, this could indicate that environmental conditions are becoming more similar between the two assemblages, as evidenced by the clustering of the Fescue and Sedge groups on the same branch in the 2019 dendrogram (Fig. 3).
 The indicator species analysis for the Sedge assemblage in 1979 included plants tolerant of highly saturated soils (Sagittaria latifolia, Schoenoplectus tabernaemontani), but in 1999 the assemblage indicators included species less tolerant of aquatic or constantly saturated soils (Impatiens capensis) (Table 2).